juanmrtnz/Metrics/README.md

 ## Instructions to run the project locally

+Make sure you have Docker installed, and local ports 3000 and 8000 are not in use.
+You can download and install docker from https://www.docker.com/

 #### 1. Pull repository

 #### 2. Create your `.env` file in the `backend` folder

-You can copy the contents from `.env.example`
+You can copy the contents from the `.env.example` file.

 #### 3. Build and run the docker containers

-`docker-compose up`
+At the project root level, run `docker-compose up`

 #### 4. Make the initial database migrations to the running backend container

-`docker exec -it metrics-backend-1 python manage.py migrate`
+Now run `docker exec -it metrics-backend-1 python manage.py migrate`

 #### 5. Access the UI